markisgod92/meteo-app/README.md

 # SimplyMeteo
-Academic project

 ## Description
-SimplyMeteo is a simple, dashboard-style weather application that uses [WeatherAPI](https://www.weatherapi.com/) to display current weather data and a daily forecast for the specified location.
+SimplyMeteo is a simple, dashboard-style weather application that I made as an academic project.
+It uses [WeatherAPI](https://www.weatherapi.com/) to display current weather data and a daily forecast for the specified location.

 **Features**:
 - multi-language (Italian, English)